osohq/oso/docs/getting-started/roles/sqlalchemy/basic_roles.rst

 ----------------------------------------

 Create or choose an existing endpoint that will need authorization to access.
-In our sample app we've created 2 endpoints that have different authorization
+In our sample app we've created two endpoints that have different authorization
 requirements: one to view repositories and another to view billing information.